Home ยป Honey

 It may help soothe those of us who suffer from nervousness and anxiety (per Dr. Oz).
 Start with a tablespoon per cup and adjust as needed.

-Bath bombs made with honey in the recipe in a basket.
+Bath bombs made with honey in the recipe in a basket and honey being dripped onto human skin.

-You find many attributes in honey to promote healthy skin.
+Honey has many attributes in honey that promote healthy skin and hair.
 It is antibacterial, antifungal and an antioxidant powerhouse.
 It is also a humectant that seals in moisture.

 Beeswax is very good for skin care too.
 You will often find honey and beeswax used together as a mixture with other oils and butters (olive oil, coconut oil etc.) to promote skin healing.